Heligoland: 20th century

 Under the German Empire, the islands became a major naval base, and during the First World War the civilian population was evacuated to the mainland.
 The island was fortified with concrete gun emplacements along its cliffs similar to the Rock of Gibraltar.
 Island defences included 364 mounted guns including 142 42 cm disappearing guns overlooking shipping channels defended with ten rows of naval mines.
 The first naval engagement of the war, the Battle of Heligoland Bight, was fought nearby in the first month of the war.
 The islanders returned in 1918, but during the Nazi era the naval base was reactivated.

-Werner Heisenberg (1901–1976) first formulated the equation underlying his picture of quantum mechanics while on Heligoland in the 1920s.
-While a student of Arnold Sommerfeld at Munich, Heisenberg first met the Danish physicist Niels Bohr in 1922 at the Bohr Festival, Gottingen.
+Werner Heisenberg (1901–1976) first formulated the equation underlying his theory of quantum mechanics while on Heligoland in the 1920s.
+While a student of Arnold Sommerfeld at Munich, Heisenberg first met the Danish physicist Niels Bohr in 1922 at the Bohr Festival, Göttingen.
 He and Bohr went for long hikes in the mountains and discussed the failure of existing theories to account for the new experimental results on the quantum structure of matter.
 Following these discussions, Heisenberg plunged into several months of intensive theoretical research but met with continual frustration.
 Finally, suffering from a severe attack of hay fever that his aspirin and cocaine treatment was failing to alleviate, he retreated to the treeless (and pollenless) island of Heligoland in the summer of 1925.
 There he conceived the basis of the quantum theory.

 In 1937, construction began on a major reclamation project (Project Hummerschere) intended to expand existing naval facilities and restore the island to its pre-1629 dimensions, restoring large areas which had been eroded by the sea.
 The project was largely abandoned after the start of World War II and was never completed.